publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt1/m__us_usc_t29_s1389.md

     (a) __Reduction of unfunded vested benefits allocable to employer withdrawn from plan__

-    Except in the case of a plan amended under subsection (b) of this section, the amount of the unfunded vested benefits allocable under [section 1391 of this title][/us/usc/t29/s1391] to an employer who withdraws from a plan shall be reduced by the smaller of—
+    Except in the case of a plan amended under subsection (b), the amount of the unfunded vested benefits allocable under [section 1391 of this title][/us/usc/t29/s1391] to an employer who withdraws from a plan shall be reduced by the smaller of—

         (1) ¾ of 1 percent of the plan’s unfunded vested obligations (determined as of the end of the plan year ending before the date of withdrawal), or